Leaf angle distribution: Measuring LAD

 Accurately measuring the statistical properties of leaf angle distributions is not a trivial matter, especially for small leaves.
 Clinometers can be used but may be rather bulky or inconvenient.
 Most leaves are quite light and tend to move with the slightest breeze or air turbulence.
 Nevertheless, when these environmental conditions are suitable or can be controlled, it is possible to acquire data on leaf orientation.

 This may be done, for instance, with a Spatial Coordinate Apparatus, which is an articulated mechanical device capable or recording the position in three-dimensional space of three separate points forming a small triangle.
 The orientation of the triangle is computed from these coordinates.

 Yet another approach is to use a laser scanner: this instrument can record the angular and distance coordinates of the intersection of a laser beam with objects within its range.
 The LAD of canopy leaves can be derived from such measurements.

 Extensive data sets of LAD have been recorded, especially during intensive field campaigns, such as the First ISLSCP Field Experiment (FIFE) or the SAFARI 2000 field campaign.
 See the external links below for getting access to these data.

 LAD functions

 In general, LAD are modelled with one- or two-parameters functions including ellipsoidal, rotated-ellipsoidal and Beta functions.
+Its forms or parameters can be estimated from in-situ data such as hemispherical photography and lidar ranging data.
 Comparison between different LAD functions with in-situ measurements show that, two-parameter functions (especially Beta function) may perform better than one-parameter functions.